ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 This seems like a lot, but you don't have to do all of it.
 Just choose one or two that you want to do.

-I will warn you that these things are hard.
+Expect each thing in the list to take one to three months.
+Don't rush.
+They are hard.
 They are not hard because they are hard to understand, but they are hard because many of them include extremely boring work.
 Learning a new computer language is like learning a new human language.
 You will take time to learn.
 You take time to adapt and think in such a way.

+Some of you, after reading all this, will think that it is too much.
+If you are already tired and are reading this, rest, and come back again later.
+Abraham Lincoln said that "You cannot now believe that you will ever feel better.
+But this is not true.
+You are sure to be happy again.
+Knowing this, truly believing it will make you less miserable now."
+This is also true for self-improvement.
+Knowing that you will improve, and truely believing in it, will make you learn better now.

 ## Forth Step: Tech Interview